Save More Money This Year with Savings Challenges

 This year you can make sure you save more money by creating accountability, and using your competitive side to your advantage, with one of these savings challenges.

 Plus, I even created some helpful downloadable charts to help keep you on track!

 52 Week Savings Challenge

-The challenging part of this challenge is that at the end of the year when holidays hit and money is usually tighter, you will be saving around $50/week.
+The challenging part of this one is that at the end of the year.
+When the holidays hit and money is tight, you will need be saving around $50/week to stay on track with the challenge.
 If you are on a tight budget, it might be difficult to complete the entire challenge.
 Luckily there are some alternatives that might fit your lifestyle, and budget, better.

 52 Week Savings Challenge Modifications

 Take the amount of money you want to save this year, or the amount you’d save in the normal 52 Week Savings Challenge, and divide it out evenly among the 52 weeks of the year.
 This will allow you to save a flat rate each week instead of increasing your savings rate throughout the year.
 Saving a flat rate of $26.50 for 52 weeks will add up to the same amount as the regular 52 Week Savings Challenge.